Zambia poll: Riots in Kitwe and Ndola over slow results

 Since the last vote in 2008, an extra one million people have registered to vote - many young and unemployed.

-Our reporter says final results were due to be declared by 16:00 GMT on Thursday, but the count is still ongoing.'Transparent and credible'
+Our reporter says final results were due to be declared by 16:00 GMT on Thursday, but the count is still ongoing.

 International election observers have criticised Zambia's ruling Movement for Multiparty Democracy for abusing state resources during its campaign and noted serious media bias on behalf of the state broadcaster.